 This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-I have found that PostgreSQL professional are wondering about last inserted id or sequence value of PostgreSQL Tables.
+I found that PostgreSQL professionals are wondering about last inserted id or sequence value of PostgreSQL Tables.

 You can find an N number of articles and discussion on this point.

-Let me clear this topic because this is important for PostgreSQL Database Developer.
+Let me clear describe this topic in my words, because this is important for PostgreSQL Database Developers.

-The PostgreSQL provided Sequence object and you can create a Sequence assigning SERIAL or BIGSERIAL Datatype to the columns.
+The PostgreSQL provideds Sequence object and you can create a Sequence by assigning SERIAL or BIGSERIAL Datatype to the columns.

-You can use CURRVAL and LASTVAL to get last inserted or generated id by Sequence object.
+You can use CURRVAL and LASTVAL to get the last inserted or generated ID by the Sequence object.

-These both are concurrently safe and behavior of Postgres Sequence is designed such a way that different session will not interfere.
+These both are concurrently safe, and behaviour of Postgres Sequence is designed such a way that different sessions will not interfere with each other.

-But sometimes, I have found wrong ID by CURRVAL or LASTVAL because there are some additional trigger rule written like, when you insert one row in X table, some other row also require to insert in Y table using an INSERT Trigger.
+But sometimes, I found the wrong ID by CURRVAL or LASTVAL because there is some additional trigger rule written like when you insert one row in X table, some other row also require to insert in Y table using an INSERT Trigger.

-When some extra insertion or load of insertion is going on by different source, some time LASTVAL and CURRVAL returns wrong ID.
-This is very rare situation, but still risk is there.
+When some extra insertion or load of insertion is going on by the different sources, LASTVAL and CURRVAL return the wrong ID.
+This is the very rare situation, but still, the risk is there.